wp-plugins/advanced-category-column/readme.txt

 'font-weight: bold !important;
 color: #0000dd !important;'

-Since the stylesheet of the theme will have highest priority, you will have to make your styles even more important in the hirarchy.
+Since the stylesheet of the theme will have highest priority, you will have to make your styles even more important in the hierarchy.

 == Screenshots ==